The Evolving Art of Plating Food

 Our plate is now done and looks fantastic.

-I bet you good money, the diners are going to reach for the cell phones to take a picture and 14729205_1815773875334658_2624743972447414497_ndiscuss that picture.
+I bet you good money, the diners are going to reach for the cell phones to take a picture and discuss that picture.
 And while they are doing that, the food will get cold and some of the dainty elements that you have arranged so carefully will start to wilt.
 And back in the kitchen, you’ll start to feel frustrated because all the trouble you took to gain perfection now seems wasted.

 For a fine dining experience, you’ll find Jojo’s Cafe at the Old Breweries Complex in Windhoek or find their Facebook page by clicking here